Efficient Algorithms for Constructing Minimum-Weight Codewords in Some Extended Binary BCH Codes: Introduction

 Determining the true minimum distance of BCH codes is a notoriously hard problem that has been studied extensively in the coding theory literature; see, e.g., \cite{Be70}, \cite{KaLi72}, \cite{AS94}, \cite{Li17}, and the references therein.
 While the minimum distance can be sometimes settled by non-constructive arguments (e.g., as in \cite{Be70}), there is a recent interest in exhibiting explicit minimum-weight codewords.

-Applications to property testing motivated papers such as \cite{GKS12}, \cite{GK12}, and \cite{MoSo18} to search for a single low-weight {\it affine generator} for binary BCH codes, i.e., a single codeword of low weight,\footnote{Throughout, ``weight'' and ``distance'' refer to Hamming weight and Hamming distance, respectively.} whose orbit under the action of the affine group generates the code as a vector space.
+A {\it single-orbit affine generator} (or simply, an {\it affine generator}) of a linear code (if exists) is a codeword whose orbit under the action of the affine group generates the code as a vector space.
+Applications to property testing motivated papers such as \cite{GKS12}, \cite{GK12}, and \cite{MoSo18} to search for a single low-weight\footnote{Throughout, ``weight'' and ``distance'' refer to Hamming weight and Hamming distance, respectively.} affine generator for binary BCH codes.
 Both \cite[pp.~15--16]{GKS12} and \cite[Problem 2]{GK12} raised the following two questions:

 \begin{description}